-Abstrakt continues to work with Jonzi D via the annual Hip Hop dance festival at Sadlers Wells, Breakin' Convention now in its 13th year.
-Other current and recent projects include campaigns for Fierce Festival, Andrew Logan's Alternative Miss World and Museum of Sculpture, Stopgap Dance Company, Home Live Art, SACRED at Chelsea Theatre, Joseph Mercier & PanicLab, Scottee, Project O, Rhiannon Faith, Nando Messias, Out Of The Ordinary Places, State Of Emergency, Figs In Wigs, Gillie Kleiman and Dickie Beau.
+Abstrakt continues to work with Jonzi D via the annual Hip Hop dance festival at Sadler’s Wells, Breakin' Convention, now in its 13th year.
+Other current and recent projects include campaigns for Fierce Festival, Andrew Logan's Alternative Miss World and Museum of Sculpture, Mayfest, Art Ensemble Festival, Rosana Cade, Wac Arts, Stopgap Dance Company, Home Live Art, The Prime Of Ms David Hoyle at Chelsea Theatre, Joseph Mercier & PanicLab, Scottee, Nando Messias for Dance Art Foundation, Figs In Wigs and Dickie Beau.

 Abstrakt has worked with a multitude of artists and organisations.
-There are too many inspirational people to mention and thank, but favourites include the Chisenhale Dance Space, The Albany - Deptford's historic theatre space, Nottingham's Dance4, UK Arts International, Teatro Kismet, SPILL festival, Benji Reid, Stratford East, Nathan Evans, Penny Arcade, John Cooper Clarke, Soweto Kinch, John Hegley, Spanish Harlem Orchestra, the late, great Andy Palacio, Robert Hylton Urban Classicism, Vernon Reid & DJ Logic, Scratch of The Roots, Mike Ladd, Roger Robinson, Annie Sprinkle & Beth Stephens, David Hoyle, Handspring Puppet Company (creators of War Horse) and Rikki Beadle Blair.
+There are too many inspirational people to mention and thank, but favourites include the Chisenhale Dance Space, The Albany - Deptford's historic theatre space, Nottingham's Dance4, UK Arts International, State of Emergency, Rhiannon Faith, Franko B, La John Joseph, Project O, Teatro Kismet, SPILL festival, Benji Reid, Stratford East, Nathan Evans, Penny Arcade, John Cooper Clarke, Soweto Kinch, John Hegley, Spanish Harlem Orchestra, the late, great Andy Palacio, Robert Hylton, Vernon Reid & DJ Logic, Scratch of The Roots, Mike Ladd, Roger Robinson, Annie Sprinkle & Beth Stephens, Handspring Puppet Company (creators of War Horse) and Rikki Beadle Blair.